Santa Cruz Island: National Park and Nature Conservancy preserve

 The National Park Service owns and operates approximately 24% of Santa Cruz Island.
-The remaining land, known as the Santa Cruz Island Reserve, is used for scientific research and education, and is managed by a combination of organizations which includes The Nature Conservancy, the University of California Natural Reserve System, and the Santa Cruz Island Foundation.
-The Reserve and its staff provides accommodations for visiting students and researchers.
+The remaining land, known as the Santa Cruz Island Reserve, is used for scientific research and education and is managed by a combination of organizations, including The Nature Conservancy, the University of California Natural Reserve System, and the Santa Cruz Island Foundation.
+The Reserve and its staff provide accommodations for visiting students and researchers.

 Other uses

 Santa Cruz was a base for otter hunters, fishermen, and smugglers.
-The Channel Islands often provided smugglers and bootleggers with convenient yet isolated hideaways where they could store their goods.
+The Channel Islands often provided smugglers and bootleggers with convenient yet isolated hideaways to store their goods.
 One such area is known today as Smugglers Cove.

 George Nidever recalled hunting otter at Santa Cruz in the winter of 1835–36.
 Working from a base camp at Santa Rosa Island, he and two others obtained 60 skins that season.
 Fishermen encamped on the island, trading fish for other goods from passing boats.

 Several movies were shot on the island, including Peter Pan and The Rescue.

 The Richfield Oil Corporation acquired an exploration lease in 1954 but did not find oil.

 UC Santa Barbara established a summer geology class in 1963, and the Santa Cruz Island Field Station in 1966.

 The Santa Cruz Island Hunt Club operated from 1966 until 1985, beginning as a sheep and pig hunting during a rifle season and an archery season.

 The United States military began to use Santa Cruz Island during World War II, and has constructed and maintained strategic installations on the island.
 Like all of the Channel Islands, Santa Cruz Island was used as an early warning outpost for observing enemy planes and ships during World War II.
 During the Cold War a communications station was installed as a part of the Pacific Missile Range Facility.
 This station remains in operation, although not at the levels of use seen in the 1950s and 1960s.